-Canon 100D versus Canon 2000D
+Canon 100D vs 2000D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and February 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 2000D provides 24 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the 2000D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is notably larger (22 percent) than the Canon 100D.
 Moreover, the 2000D is markedly heavier (17 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 2000D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 4000D||129 mm||102 mm||77 mm||436 g||500||n||Feb 2018||399||amazon.com|